davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 California latitudes in continuity with that of the southernmost Sierra Nevada and adjacent Mojave plateau region [@fig:cross_sections; @fig:reconstruction].
-Partial subduction, or stalling, of the Monterey plate occurred along the outer edge of Franciscan complex further south than rocks of the Nacimiento belt [@fig:reconstruction].
+Partial subduction, or stalling, of the Monterey plate occurred along the outer edge of Franciscan complex, further south than rocks of the Nacimiento belt [@fig:reconstruction].

 Slab window opening beneath the Crystal Knob eruption site is